bgoonz/docs-collection/google-chrome/native-client/pepper_beta/cpp/classpp_1_1_resource.md

 <table><tbody><tr class="odd"><td>void <a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_resource#a3eda014529127a818df8d5bb5ec2fdf0" class="el">pp::Resource::PassRefFromConstructor</a></td><td>(</td><td>PP_Resource </td><td><em>resource</em></td><td>)</td><td><code> [protected]</code></td></tr></tbody></table>

-PassRefFromConstructor is called by derived class' constructors to initialize this `Resource` with a `PP_Resource` that has already had its reference count incremented by `Core::AddRefResource`.
+PassRefFromConstructor is called by derived class’ constructors to initialize this `Resource` with a `PP_Resource` that has already had its reference count incremented by `Core::AddRefResource`.

 It also assumes this object has no current resource.

 The intended usage of this function that the derived class constructor will call the default `Resource` constructor, then make a call to create a resource.
 It then wants to assign the new resource (which, since it was returned by the browser, already had its reference count increased).

 **Parameters:**

 <table><tbody><tr class="odd"><td>[in]</td><td>resource</td><td>A <code>PP_Resource</code> corresponding to a resource.</td></tr></tbody></table>

 <span id="a46a6123de0b007ad3fcb6f666534ccb4" class="anchor" style="margin: 0;"></span>